Athexhacker/F-SOCIETY/README.md

-# ATHEX BLACK HAT-Tools-Installer
+# F-SOCIETY-Tools-Installer
 <b>Introduction</b><br>
-ATHEX BLACK HAT-Tool-Installer is a Kali Linux hacking tools installer for Termux and linux system.
-ATHEX BLACK HAT-Tool-Installer was developed for Termux and linux based systems.
-Using ATHEX BLACK HAT-Tool-Installer, you can install almost 3000+ hacking tools in Termux (android) and other Linux based distributions.
-Now ATHEX BLACK HAT-Tool-Installer is available for Ubuntu, Debian etc.
+F-SOCIETY Tool-Installer is a Kali Linux hacking tools installer for Termux and linux system.
+F-SOCIETY Tool-Installer was developed for Termux and linux based systems.
+Using F-SOCIETY Tool-Installer, you can install almost 3000+ hacking tools in Termux (android) and other Linux based distributions.
+Now F-SOCIETY Tool-Installer is available for Ubuntu, Debian etc.

 ﻿# ABOUT